You have been caring for your loved one for years. As they get sicker, they’ve started to need more and more help and you need more support.

 When asked, most families say they wish they had started hospice care sooner.

-Home care is covered under Medicare if prescribed by a physician as part of a person’s medical care.
+Home care is for people who need care for a specific period of time as they recover.
+It’s covered under Medicare if prescribed by a physician as part of a person’s medical care.
 You can also pay out-of-pocket for extended home care or care that’s not part of treatment.
 Home care can be given at any point during your loved one’s illness.

 Don’t hesitate to talk about hospice with your loved one’s health care provider.
 Physicians can be hesitant to bring up the subject.
 But that doesn’t mean your loved one isn’t ready for it, or that you shouldn’t start planning for hospice.
 You can also ask your loved one’s home care nurse whether they think it’s time to talk about hospice and have them walk you and your loved one through the first steps.